 Why does Vyxeos have a polymer coating?

-- Vyxeous has a liposomal coating rather than a polymer coating.
+- Vyxeos has a liposomal coating rather than a polymer coating.

-- Vyxeous is a combination medication containing daunorubicin and cytarabine surrounded by a liposomal coating.
+- Vyxeos is a combination medication containing daunorubicin and cytarabine surrounded by a liposomal coating.
 This is a coating made of fat-like material.

-- Liposomes provide a way for the active ingredients of Vxyeous, daunorubicin and cytarabine, to safely get to where they work best while limiting their effect on healthy tissue.
+- Liposomes provide a way for the active ingredients of Vxyeos, daunorubicin and cytarabine, to safely get to where they work best while limiting their effect on healthy tissue.